Courts-Martial Defense – Military Defense Lawyers

 The question of whether you should hire private counsel in this context is similar to asking whether a civilian being charged with a crime should rely on the representation of a public defender as opposed to a private defense attorney.
 Oftentimes, military-appointed lawyers (similarly to civilian public defenders) are overworked and/or have little to no actual trial experience.
 Placing your freedom and career in the hands of anyone but the most qualified lawyer in these circumstances should be avoided at all costs.

 Put simply: you will not be getting the best possible representation with a government appointed lawyer.
-If you are represented as a military defense lawyer at Brett O’Brien Law, however, you can rest assured that you will be obtaining the best lawyer to represent you.
+If you are represented as a military defense lawyer at National Security Law Firm, however, you can rest assured that you will be obtaining the best lawyer to represent you.

 Moreover, if you choose to hire a civilian defense attorney, you can usually keep your detailed military counsel (the one provided by the government) at no charge.
 This means that you effectively will be represented by two attorneys for the price of one.